josokw/SudokuSolver/README.md

     2 0 1  0 0 5  0 6 0

     0 4 0  9 0 2  0 0 1

+The application can also read basic SadMan Software Sudoku .sdk files.

 ## Building